Zhao Zhongrong: Life

-In 1947, when the civil war between the Kuomintang and the Communist Party resumed, Fu Zuoyi, director of Zhang Yuan's Office of Appeasement, was renamed Commander-in-Chief of the Suppression of Bandits in North China.
-At the end of 1948, as the war situation of the Republic of China government took a turn for the worse, Pingjin was surrounded by the Chinese People's Liberation Army, leaving only 200,000 Fu Zuoyi's troops in Peiping in North China.
-On January 14, 1949, Fu Zuoyi contacted the CCP through third parties Su Jing, Deng Baoshan and others and reached a peace agreement.
-On January 16, he was ordered to go to North China with Zheng Jiemin, the Minister of Defense of the Republic of China, to urge Fu Zuoyi to go south quickly, and was ordered to monitor Fu Zuoyi.
-On January 31, 1949, Peiping fell and he was detained by Fu Zuoyi and unable to leave by plane.
-In June, he was detained by the CCP and his home was ransacked.
-Zhou Beifeng was responsible for the inspection of his home.
-In his later years, he recalled that Zhao Zhongrong was stubborn and refused to surrender.
-He was also unwilling to accept ideological reform at North China Revolutionary University.
-If he was willing to demote his status, he should be higher than Fu Zuoyi.

 On 25 March 1951, he was shot at the Yongdingmen execution ground in Beijing.

 Commemorations

 After his death, his family was ruthlessly suppressed and persecuted.
 His wife was imprisoned by Ruiyun for 20 years.
-His daughter was sent to Inner Mongolia to do a labor camp.
-She could not bear the oppression and committed suicide.
-The other two daughters were persecuted and became mentally ill.
+His daughter was sent to a labor camp in Inner Mongolia.
 After the reform and opening up, Zhao Zhongrong's daughter Zhao Anna moved overseas and began to work hard for her father to be enshrined in the Martyrs' Shrine in Taipei, the Republic of China.
 In February 2018, Feng Shih-kuan, Minister of Defense of the Republic of China, approved the posthumous recognition of Zhao Zhongrong as a martyr.
-On 27 March, Zhao Zhongrong was enshrined in the National Revolutionary Martyrs' Shrine, becoming the highest ranking general who died for his country in mainland China and was enshrined in the Martyrs' Shrine after the government moved to Taiwan.
+On 27 March, Zhao Zhongrong was enshrined in the National Revolutionary Martyrs' Shrine, becoming the highest ranking general who died in mainland China and was enshrined in the Martyrs' Shrine after the government moved to Taiwan.

-On 10 May 2011, General Hsu Yen-pu, commander of the Army of the Republic of China, led important cadres and representatives of officers and soldiers to preside over the memorial ceremony for the late loyal and martyrs of the Republic of China, Generals Li Minyi and Zhao Zhongrong, at the National Revolutionary Martyrs' Shrine.